-Student Name Date of Birth: Grade I am aware of school policy 5053 that prestudent when it is determined that the stuwhile school is in session.
-1 After reading the school policy (see App 1 0 rests of my child, er administered Albuterol or medication from an EpiPen by school personnel und ler any circumstances for the 2020/2 2021 school year.
-(Signature of Parent/Legal Guardian/Cus stodian of Child) (Date)
+Student Name Date of Birth: Grade

+I am aware of school policy 5053 that provides a protocol for school personnel to administer EpiPen/Albuterol to a student when it is determined that the student is suffering a life-threatening asthma or systemic allergic reaction while school is in session.

+After reading the school policy (see Appendix, page 35) and in the best interests of my child,

+, I do not wish to have him/her administered Albuterol or medication from an EpiPen by school personnel under any circumstances for the 2021/2022 school year.

+(Signature of Parent/Legal Guardian/Custodian of Child)

+(Date)